5 Incredible Global Mass Meditation

 15,000 people came together with the motivation of doing something positive and good for their city and country.
 This was achieved through the chanting of prayers and mantras in order to create positive vibrations of healing, love, and peace.

 As economically powerful and progressive as she may be, India remains deeply spiritual.
 Clad in white, 35,000 people sat behind their Prime Minister, Narendra Modi, and engaged in a 35-minute session of yoga and meditation earlier this year.

 The historical event was held on International Yoga Day at the center of the capital.
 Prime Minister Modi started the session with a prayer and chant, where the national message sent out was one of universal love, peace and unity.

 In 2014, Fo Guang Shan (a Buddhist organization) organized a mass meditation in the southern city of Taiwan, Kaoh Siung.
 40,000 participants came from various countries around the world, and from all corners of Taiwan to gather in one place to pray.

 The occasion included a candlelight ceremony, mantra chanting for world peace and compassion, and there was even Dharma-inspired performances.

 We end our list back in New York City where Central Park became the venue for ‘The Big Quiet’, a 20-minute mass meditation session.
 For the first time in history, the park saw 1,500 people who, although vastly diverse in their background, were brought together by their interest in meditation.

 The Big Quiet was organized by Medi Club, a network of 500 young professionals who meditate together monthly in a SoHo loft.
 In a city where silence is sacred, it’s no surprise that very little promotion was needed for The Big Quiet.
 Having the ability to remain unfazed and at peace in a high-stress city is invaluable.

-For more interesting lists:
+For more interesting information: